whxwhx/whxwhx.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior-year undergraduate student at Institute for Interdisciplinary Information Sciences, Tsinghua University (a.k.a.
 Yao class).
-I have broad interest in theoretical computer science, especially in algorithm design, complexity, and pseudorandomness.
+I have broad interest in theoretical computer science, especially in Algorithm Design, Complexity, and Pseudorandomness.

 During internships, I was extremely fortunate to be advised by kind and inspiring professors.
 I am always so grateful to them.